hostingstack/hs-build/README.md

 SSH), and to the admin account (demo1@hostingstack.org) and the normal user (demo2@hostingstack.org).

 SSL for applications is currently disabled.
+You can change this by editing `/etc/hs/httpgateway/hs-httpgateway.conf`.

 In a production setup, the various services would be split over multiple machines.